llvm/mlir-www/website/content/users/_index.md

 ## [PolyBlocks](https://www.polymagelabs.com/technology/#polyblocks): An MLIR-based JIT and AOT compiler

-PolyBlocks is a high-performance, modular, and fully automatic MLIR-based end-to-end compiler for DL and non-DL computations.
-PolyBlocks is a JIT as well as an AOT compiler that is aimed at being fully automatic, analytical model-driven, and fully code generating (no reliance on vendor/HPC libraries).
+PolyBlocks is a high-performance MLIR-based end-to-end compiler for DL and non-DL computations.
+It can perform both JIT and AOT compilation.
+Its compiler engine is aimed at being fully automatic, modular, analytical model-driven, and fully code generating (no reliance on vendor/HPC libraries).

 ## [Polygeist](https://github.com/llvm/Polygeist): C/C++ frontend and optimizations for MLIR